LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/README.md

 <img src="Excel_RL.PNG">

 ## Description:
 This Excel project has technical analysis, fundamental analysis, quantitative analysis, and different types of trading strategies.
 Many different types of risk-returns metrics, technical indicators and portfolio strategies.
-In addition, it has data analysis and data science for single and multiple stocks.
+In addition, it has data analysis and data science for single stock and multiple stocks.
+VBA, macros, and complex formulas for stock analysis.

 ### List of Stock Strategies and Investment
 List of Technical Analysis